Sub-universal variational circuits for combinatorial optimization problems: Classical probabilistic variational circuits

 In an effort to minimize the number of optimization parameters, we also construct Reduced PAOA, which sets all probabilities per edge to be equal, such that each edge is associated with a gate of the following form,

 which amounts to $|E|$ parameters in total.
-Notice that if we multiply two of these stochastic matrices that $\boldsymbol{p}'\times \boldsymbol{p} = \boldsymbol{p}'$, so, in this case, larger depth circuits don't add expressivity to our anzatz.
+Notice that if we multiply two of these stochastic matrices that $\boldsymbol{p}'\times \boldsymbol{p} = \boldsymbol{p}'$, so, in this case, larger depth circuits don't add expressivity to our ansatz.

 The objective of the PAOA is to replicate QAOA classically (Figure \ref{fig:comp} provides an example of solution circuits using both methods).
 Given a graph, a parameterized probabilistic circuit is constructed using independent stochastic matrices for each edge.
 As one last ansatz, we define Min PAOA, which is parameterized as follows,